 Every marketing campaign needs goals, including paid search.
 You need to think about the outcome of your campaign, and you need to have a method to measure the progress towards the goals.

 Ask yourself what is the number one thing that you want to achieve with your PPC campaign.
 Do you want to grow your revenue?
-Or you want to increase brand awareness?
+Or do you want to increase brand awareness?
 What are the keywords that you want to focus your campaign on?
 Do you need to refine an existing campaign or start a new one from scratch?

 Some examples of PPC goals are: